Kamila Ganszczyk

 Kamila Ganszczyk (born 2 December 1991) is a Polish volleyball player, playing as a middle-blocker.

 She is part of the Poland women's national volleyball team.

 She competed at the 2015 Women's European Volleyball Championship, and the 2016 FIVB Volleyball World Grand Prix.
 On club level she plays for KSZO Ostrowiec Św.
+In 2025 she was suspended for eight months for anti-doping rule violation.